EdAlegrid/m2m-websocket-application-demo/README.md

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour4.svg?sanitize=true)
 [](quicktour.svg)

 This is a quick demo on how to integrate *m2m* into your websocket application project.
-It also demonstrates how *m2m* can easily break up your application using a microservices architecture pattern.
+It also demonstrates how m2m devides your application into independent autonomous processes following the microservices architecture pattern.

 The demo consists of a simple front-end setup using a browser websocket client and a back-end server using node, ws module and express.

-The back-end server can be hosted from any computers - Linux, Windows or Mac.
+The back-end server can be hosted from any platform - Linux, Windows or Mac.
 The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2*.

 The remote devices ideally should be a Raspberry Pi device.
 However if you don't have any, you can just use any computers - Linux or Windows as replacement.